opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/dataset-identifier.rst

                ``[Source-Organisation-ID]`` is the :term:`slug <Slug>` of
                the organization on opendata.swiss.
                ``[Source-Dataset-ID]`` needs to be unique within the datasets of the organization.
-A reccommended way to choose this is to use the ID in the source system of the publisher The can consists out of the following characters ``A-Za-z``, ``0-9`` and ``-`` and ``_``
+A recommended way to choose this is to use the ID in the source system of the publisher.
+It can consist out of the following characters ``A-Za-z``, ``0-9`` and ``-`` and ``_``